Selfie Button as a Presentation Clicker

 Pairing as input device

-1. Use the scan command to identify the MAC address of the device
+command to identify the MAC address of the device - Use the

-2. Use the pair command to pair with the device
+command to pair with the device - Use the

 $ bluetoothctl